webchick/webchick.tech/clt0mbeu600050al69ho05jli.md

 ---

 Ok, so there's some "101" type information on alignment-building, as well as a proactive heads-up about a few massive pitfalls to avoid.
-I know this may be yawn-worthy review for some folks out there; I've just seen a *lot* of people in DevRel think they can simply skip over these steps and go do their thing, and this inevitably leads to a **very bad place** later on.
+I know this may be yawn-worthy review for some folks out there; I've just seen a *lot* of people in DevRel think they can simply skip over these steps and go do their thing, and while this might even work (for some value of "work") for awhile, it inevitably leads to a **very bad place** later on.

 In our next episode, we'll discuss building *cross-functional alignment* to address motivation issues, which is your first-class ticket to a magical wonderland filled with sparkles and unicorns and rainbows! ✨🦄🌈